UMM-CSci-4453-S19/lab-2-schon094/README.md

 3. Create a table named `inventory` with the following fields (read the **full** question before attempting any SQL)
    * `item` – a string (think `VARCHAR`) that describes the item
    * `unit` – a string that indicates the unit that we'll use to count this `item` in our inventory (gallons, bags, ounces, pieces, etc.)
-   * `amount` – an integer indicating how many we have in our inventory
+   * `amount` – an integer indicating how many we have in our inventory (should this ever be negative?)
    * `id` – the unique ID for this item (more below)

 I want you to use the following description for the `id` field: